prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // indicative time by which the exchange undertakes to transfer the funds to
       // the merchant, in case of successful payment.
       pay_deadline: Timestamp;

-      // 64-bit transaction id for the transaction between merchant and customer
-      transaction_id: number;

       // EdDSA `public key of the merchant <merchant-pub>`_, so that the client can identify the
       // merchant for refund requests.